-Intended Outcome Success Criteria Early Language Interventions to improve communication and peer interaction in EYFS An increased number of children with strong language skills Better than expected progress in reading by the end of the third year of implementation for identified children at the end of KS1.

-Implementation of NCTEM Mastering Number programme improves maths attainment in EYFS and KS1.
+Internal of A transmission Intended Outcome Success Criteria Early Language Interventions to improve communication and peer interaction in EYFS An increased number of children with strong language skills Better than expected progress in reading by the end of the third year of implementation for identified children at the end of KS1.
+Systematic implementation of NCTEM Mastering Number programme improves maths attainment in EYFS and KS1.
 Tracking data shows an increase in KS1 SATs fluency and achievement is better than LA data by the third year of implementation.
 Children are able to self-regulate and manage emotions in an appropriate way.
 In house ELSA records and SEND provision mapping show a decreasing amount of targeted support needed.
-Regular reminders, strategies and wellness assemblies to facilitate independence in self - regulation Pupil voice indicates that children are aware and are confident to implement individual toolkits Implementation of intervention changes (interventions /timetabling /Quality First Teaching focus) reduces the gap between non-PP and PP pupils achieving the Expected Standard.
+Regular reminders, strategies and wellness assemblies to facilitate independence in self - regulation.
+Pupil voice indicates that children are aware and are confident to implement individual toolkits, including visits to The Reef (reflection space) Quality First Teaching and Focused Teaching timetabling reduces the gap between non-PP and PP pupils achieving the Expected Standard.
 National data from the end of KS2 shows an upward trend of PP children achieving the Expected Standard by the end of third year of implementation.
 Internal data shows a narrowing of attainment gap between PP and non-PP children throughout the academic year.
-Implementation of 2020 curriculum review improves children's achievement in a broad range of curriculum subjects and brings it in line with non-PP children.
+Implementation of 2024 curriculum review improves children's achievement in a broad range of curriculum subjects and brings it in line with non-PP children.
 Cultural Capital is built on and sustained.
-Internal Foundation Subject Assessments demonstrate that PP children achieve in line with non-PP children by third year of implementation.
-Implementation of Little Wandle Letters and Sounds (SSP) shows an increase in the number of children achieving the Expected Standard in the Phonics Screening Check at the end of Year One.
+Internal Foundation Subject, End of Unit and mid- term assessments demonstrate that PP children achieve in line with non-PP children by third year of implementation.
+Systematic implementation of Little Wandle Letters and Sounds (SSP) shows an increase in the number of children achieving the Expected Standard in the Phonics Screening Check at the end of Year One.
 In house tracking data indicates better than expected progress in reading by the end of the third year of implementation for identified children at end of KS1.
 National data shows an increase in the Year One phonics check over the next three years.